gyao852/PhippsPassServer/README.md

     $ openssl pkcs12 -in "Certificates.p12" -nocerts -out key.pem
     ```
      to create the end .pem certificate files for signing a digital *pass*.
 11. There is an additional certificate that is needed for signing, called the  Apple World Developer Intermediate Certificate or WWDRCA.
 Click [here](http://developer.apple.com/certificationauthority/AppleWWDRCA.cer) to download the WWDR.cer file, and similar to step 9, you will need to add this to your Keychain Access.
 However, you will not need to add a password to this file.
-Thus can click on File -> Export items and export as a .pem file directly.
+Thus can click on File -> Export items and export as a .pem file directly

 #### Running locally without Docker
 If you would like to just run the server locally for development (assuming the above environmental variables are all set in the current session), below is the short list of commands